Predicting the single-site and multi-site event discrimination power of dual-phase time projection chambers: Introduction

 TPCs using liquid argon and xenon, which combine the benefits of a bright scintillator, a large target mass, and low electron affinity, are widely used in the search for rare particle interactions such as those expected from neutrinos and dark matter~\cite{LZ_detector, LUX_2016DMresults, nEXOPDP, XENON_SI-DM_2018, PandaX-4T_SI-DM_2021,Darkside20kPDP}.
-A dual-phase noble liquid TPC further enhances the TPC's sensitivity to low-energy interactions by introducing a gas layer above a liquid target.
-When the electrons are drifted into the gas layer, they can produce a large number of electroluminescence photons under a strong electric field.
-Therefore, both the scintillation and the ionization signals can be conveniently collected with a single set of photosensors.
-Typically, a single extracted electron can produce hundreds of electroluminescence photons, allowing signals as small as single ionization electrons to be detected with high efficiency~\cite{XENON10_SubGeVDM}.
-Dual-phase noble-liquid TPCs, especially those with a xenon target, have been widely used in dark matter search experiments that primarily focus on very low-energy signals.
-Currently, there are three xenon TPCs with multi-ton target masses are being operated, including the LZ experiment~\cite{LZ_detector} at the Sanford Underground Research Facility (SURF), the XENONnT experiment~\cite{xenonnt_dmsearch} at Gran Sasso National Laboratory (LNGS), Italy, and the PandaX-nT experiment~\cite{PandaX-4T_SI-DM_2021} at the Jinping Underground Laboratory in China.
+A dual-phase noble liquid TPC further enhances the TPC's sensitivity to low-energy interactions by introducing a thin gas layer above a liquid target.
+When ionization electrons are drifted into the gas, they can produce a large number of electroluminescence photons under a strong electric field.
+Therefore, both scintillation and ionization signals can be conveniently collected with a set of photosensors.
+Typically, an extracted electron can produce hundreds of electroluminescence photons, allowing signals as small as single ionization electrons to be detected with high efficiency~\cite{XENON10_SubGeVDM}.
+Dual-phase argon and xenon TPCs have been widely used in dark matter search experiments that primarily focus on very low-energy signals.
+Currently, there are three xenon TPCs with multi-ton target masses in operation, including the LZ experiment~\cite{LZ_detector} at the Sanford Underground Research Facility (SURF), the XENONnT experiment~\cite{xenonnt_dmsearch} at Laboratori Nazionali del Gran Sasso (LNGS), Italy, and the PandaX-nT experiment~\cite{PandaX-4T_SI-DM_2021} at the Jinping Underground Laboratory in China.
 These detectors have been leading the searches for a range of hypothetical dark matter interactions, and their successes have inspired even larger detectors such as XLZD~\cite{XLZD2024_DesignBook} and PandaX-20T to be proposed.